department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-09-24-package-forms-library.md

 The VSP Design System team will make several changes that will result in a packaged forms library.

 First, there will be some prep work to make it easier to bundle all of the forms library code into a single location.
 After this, the code can be consolidated into a single directory: `src/platform/packages/forms-library`.
-This is where the package will be created.
+This is where the package will live.
 This will involve some temporary configuration changes so that app code is still able to import the code from the new location using the old import paths.
 These temporary measures will be removed once the forms library is properly packaged and all apps have been updated to import from it directly.

-Moving all of this code to a new directory will leave "trailing ends", a.k.a.  relative imports from directories outside of the package root (`src/platform/monitoring`, etc).
+Moving all of this code to a new directory will leave "trailing ends" - relative imports from directories outside of the package root (`src/platform/monitoring`, etc).
 We will work towards eliminating these kinds of out-of-package imports.

 The new forms library package will also have its own webpack & mocha configuration and can be built separately from the rest of the site.
 CI builds will always build the forms library, since caching previous builds would add some unwanted complexity.